 The only thing that could possibly make this book any better is knowing that all the proceeds are being donated to a charitable organization, in this case, Chai Cancer Care of London.
 Delicious chocolate, fascinating history, and tzedakah, too?
 Who could ask for more?

-The book is published in the UK, so a glossary of UK-US terms is included to avoid confusion and to be sure that as many people as possible are welcomed into this world of chocolate delight.
+The book is published in the UK, but each recipe has cup, metric, and imperial measurements.
+A glossary of UK-US terms is also included to avoid confusion and to be sure that as many people as possible are welcomed into this world of chocolate delight.
 A short biography of each recipe’s contributor is included as well.

 For the Epicureans among us, those for whom chocolate is practically a religion, this book is for you.
 It’s a valuable addition to the cookbook shelf for everyone else, too.